Protocorks and monopole Floer homology: Abstract

 \section{Abstract}

 We introduce and study a class of compact 4-manifolds with boundary that we call protocorks.
 Any exotic pair of simply connected closed 4-manifolds is related by a protocork twist, moreover, any cork is supported by a protocork.
 We prove a theorem on the relative Seiberg-Witten invariants of a protocork before and after twisting and a splitting theorem on the Floer homology of protocork boundaries.
 As a corollary we improve a theorem by Morgan and Szab\'{o} regarding the variation of Seiberg-Witten invariants with an upper bound which depends only on the topology of the data.
-Moreover we show that for any cork, only the reduced Floer homology of its boundary contributes to the variation of the Seiberg-Witten invariants after a cork twist.
+Moreover, we generalize the result that only the reduced Floer homology of a cork boundary contributes to the variation of the Seiberg-Witten invariants under a cork twist to more general cut and paste operations where the pieces involved are $1$-connected and homeomorphic relative to the boundary.